What is a Custodian?

 So, what about Vanguard?
 You’ve got to love their story.
 They pioneered the world of low-cost index investing.
 They are formed as a cooperative, where profits get mixed back in to offset cost of operations.
 Their website isn’t the very best, but it’s pretty good.
 Anyone who does any reading on personal investing will have heard they should open a Vanguard account.

 But they’ve become the low-cost provider and are overwhelmed.
-Their custodial services has far and away the most errors.
-I can tell you horror stories of them cutting checks for the wrong amount, giving out people’s personal information to another person, losing paperwork.
-They’ve made my people get onerous “Medallion” signatures and generally been terrible on the telephone.
+Their custodial services have far and away the most errors.
+I can tell you horror stories of them cutting checks for the wrong amount, giving out people’s personal information to another person, and losing paperwork.
+They’ve made my people get onerous “Medallion” signatures and have generally been terrible on the telephone.
 The Vanguard FUNDS are still okay, but the Vanguard CUSTODIAN is terrible.
-I can’t in good conscious tell anyone else to go there.
+I can’t in good conscience tell anyone else to go there.
 The only benefit is that you’d be able to buy Vanguard funds with $0 commission.
 Because we’re mostly buy and hold it’s not a huge deal to pay $20 commission someplace else, in my opinion.
 Especially if they take weeks to move your money, during which time you’ve lost far more than that from stock movements.

 Okay, you’re saying, tell me what you really think.